.png/:/cr=t:8.49%25,l:0%25,w:100%25,h:75.19%25/rs=w:1240,h:932.3308270676691,cg:true)

 Summer Training begins on the first day of summer school, marking another intensive phase in the collegiate football calendar.
 During this period, student-athletes typically engage in approximately three hours of academic coursework daily, in addition to six or more hours of football-related activities.

 Similar in structure to Winter Training, Summer Training is physically demanding, though conducted in significantly hotter conditions.
 Due to NCAA regulations, coaching staff have limited direct contact with players during this period, resulting in many training sessions being player-led, often organized by team captains.
-These sessions maintain a high level of intensity and accountability, mirroring the rigor of coach-directed practices.
+These sessions maintain a high level of intensity and accountability, mirroring the rigor of coach-directed practices while fulfilling punter responsibilities and other team roles.

 Beyond athletic responsibilities, student-athletes are also expected to participate in a variety of community engagement and media-related activities.
 These may include volunteering at charitable events such as the Special Olympics, food drives, soup kitchens, and school visits, as well as fulfilling obligations related to media appearances, including television and radio interviews, and team-sanctioned promotional events such as autograph sessions and fan meet-and-greets.

 During this period, athletes typically reside in a team-designated hotel or facility, fully immersing themselves in football-related activities for up to 16 hours per day.
-The schedule is rigorous and all-encompassing, designed to refine play execution, build team chemistry, and establish the depth chart heading into the season opener.
+The schedule is rigorous and all-encompassing, designed to refine play execution, build team chemistry, and establish the depth chart heading into the season opener, which is crucial for all positions, including punter responsibilities.

 5am: Wake-up